zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 ---

 > [!NOTE]
-> All scripts are programmed for use under the operating system Linux.
+> All scripts are programmed for use with the Linux operating system.
-> I do not consider other operating systems due to lack of time.
+> I do not consider other operating systems due to time constraints.
+> The software used is freely available and makes no special demands
+> on the operating system.

 ## Preface